kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 - public goods funding
 - impact evaluation
 - mechanism design
+- pairwise preferences

 ---

-# I. Motivations
+# I. Motivation

 [There is no perfect voting system.]({% post_url 2020-04-04-gaming-the-vote %})
 The truth and tragedy of this statement has been understood by scholars for decades, epitomized by Kenneth Arrow's famous "impossibility theorem" demonstrating the fundamental limits of ranked-choice voting systems.

-On a fundamental level, the problem stems from attempting to measure complex social reality under conditions of high stakes.
+Fundamentally, the problem stems from attempting to measure complex social reality under conditions of high stakes.
 In attempting to distill subjective reality into objective votes, information is inevitably lost; the measurement process itself becomes an arena for power contestation.
 The best we can do, ultimately, is to design _task-specific_ voting systems in which the gap between subjective experience and objective input is as small as possible, minimizing the scope of conflict and increasing the utility and legitimacy of these systems.

-Several years ago, [I predicted]({% post_url 2019-05-08-against-voting %}) that challenges with pass-fail voting would shift governance interest away from proposal-driven governance and towards distributed capital allocation.
+Several years ago [I predicted]({% post_url 2019-05-08-against-voting %}), at least among the web3 governance community, that challenges with pass-fail voting would shift governance interest away from proposal-based governance and towards distributed capital allocation.
-Over the last five years, that prediction has largely been born out: instead of electing representatives to develop budgets, we increasingly try to allocate resources _collectively_.
+Over the last five years, that prediction has been born out: instead of _voting on policy_, governance innovation has increasingly come to revolve around _giving out money_.
-The shift from discrete outcomes (you win, I lose) to _continous outcomes_ ($10 to you, $5 to me) opens up a rich design space which, critically, sidesteps some of the fundamental limits implied by Arrow's Theorem.
+The shift from discrete policy outcomes (you win, I lose) to _continous financial outcomes_ ($10 to you, $5 to me) opens up a rich design space which, critically, sidesteps some of the fundamental limits implied by Arrow's Theorem.

 Within the domain of decentralized capital allocation, several classes of techniques have been explored:

 - **Quadratic Funding**, in which direct donations double as "votes" dividing a matching pool, subject to square-root constraints.
-- **Pairwise Preferences**, in which inputs are framed as "A vs B" and converted into numeric allocations via an algorithm.
+- **Pairwise Methods**, in which inputs are framed as "A vs B" and converted into numeric allocations via an algorithm.
 - **Metrics-Based**, in which votes are made on high-level metrics, and allocations are made indirectly based on these metrics.
 - **AI-Augmented**, in which AI agents analyze grantees and recommend allocations.

+Each of these approaches, on some level, seeks to convert scarce attention into legitimate signal.
-Each of these approaches has strengths and weaknesses:
+Each has their own strengths and weaknesses:

 - **Quadratic Funding** struggles to efficiently allocate attention across projects, creating "beauty contests" and rewarding hype.
-- **Pairwise Preferences** struggles to get sufficient coverage and voter engagement to produce reliable results.
+- **Pairwise Methods** struggles to get sufficient coverage and voter engagement to produce reliable results.
 - **Metrics-Based** struggles with "Goodhart's Law" failures and incentivizes grantees to fabricate data.
 - **AI-Augmented** struggles with issues of alignment, legitimacy, and decision quality.

 [I have been researching and working with capital-allocation systems since 2016](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3359677), and believe that the best path forward is to continue advancing the theory of _all_ of these techniques, and to develop a culture of practice which is able to select from among them based on the specifics of the problem, and audience, at hand.

 The rest of this essay will focus specifically on pairwise preferences and lay out a roadmap of how they might develop over the next few years.
-We will argue that pairwise methods should not be understood as isolated mechanisms, but as part of a larger _paradigm_ of decision-making involving various interacting techniques.
+We will argue that pairwise methods should not be understood as isolated mechanisms, but as part of a larger _paradigm_ of decision-making involving various interrelated techniques.
 By approaching pairwise methods in this way, it becomes easier to see how the pieces fit together and offer a compelling approach for allocating shared resources.

 # II.
 Why Pairwise